Tokaido Shinkansen Timetable

 Enroute from Tokyo to Osaka, all services on the Tokaido line stop at Nagoya Station.
 As the largest city in Central Japan, Nagoya is a convenient station to disembark the shinkansen and transfer to other lines running to regional destinations including the Kiso Valley and Nakasendo, the Kii Peninsula and beyond.
 For more information, see our ‘Tokaido Shinkansen’ main page.

 Frequent services run from Tokyo to Osaka and the reverse journey of Osaka to Tokyo, with all trains stopping at Kyoto and Nagoya.
 For details, refer to the following page for the Tokaido Shinkansen timetable.

-The earliest service from Tokyo Station to Shin-Osaka Station departs at 06:00 and stops at Nagoya at 07:34, Kyoto at 08:09 and reaches Shin-Osaka Station at 08:22.
-There are also three earlier services departing Nagoya Station, the earliest of which departs at Nagoya Station at 06:20 and arrives at Shin-Osaka Station at 07:09.
+The earliest service from Tokyo Station to Shin-Osaka Station departs at 06:00 and stops at Nagoya at 07:35, Kyoto at 08:09 and reaches Shin-Osaka Station at 08:24.

 TIMETABLE FROM OSAKA TO TOKYO